 Understanding Evaluations in PySpur

 Evaluation is the process of measuring how well your AI workflows perform against objective benchmarks.
-Instead of guessing if your workflow is doing a good job, evaluations provide quantitative metrics so you can:
+Instead of guessing if your workflow is doing a good job, evaluations provide quantitative metrics so you can:- Measure the accuracy of your workflow’s outputs

 - Compare different versions of your workflows